erikreed/HadoopBNEM/README.md

 * A new parameter learning implementation called **Age-Layered Expectation Maximization** (ALEM), inspired by the [ALPS](https://github.com/ghornby/alps) genetic algorithm work of Greg Hornby of NASA Ames.
-* A distributed parameter learning implementation using MapReduce and a population structure, with either ALEM or a large random restart-equivalent which my I call **Multiple Expectation Maximzation** (MEM).
+* A distributed parameter learning implementation using MapReduce and a population structure, with either ALEM or a large random restart-equivalent which I call **Multiple Expectation Maximzation** (MEM).

 This code can be used to recreate the results shown in my paper: